grass_header

 • Have an interest in horticulture; and

-• Enjoy sharing horticultural knowledge and teaching environmentally-responsible landscape practices to the general public.
+• Enjoy sharing horticultural knowledge and teaching environmentally-responsible landscape and gardening practices to the general public.

 Once you receive your certification, you will be asked to: